HectorBudielE/Secure-and-Private-AI-course-notes/60daysofudacity.md

 1. Finished Lessons 5.29 through 5.35 of the Intro to Deep Learning with Pytorch course.
 2. I found an interesting article : "Random Forest In Python" (https://towardsdatascience.com/random-forest-in-python-154d78aad254).
 ---
+27/8/19
+Day 58: #60daysofudacity
+1. Finished Lessons 5.36 through 5.38 of the Intro to Deep Learning with Pytorch course.
+2. I found an interesting article : "MNIST-GAN: Detailed step by step explanation & implementation in code" (https://medium.com/@garimanishad/mnist-gan-detailed-step-by-step-explanation-implementation-in-code-ecc93b22dc60).
+It serves as an introduction to GANs through an example using PyTorch.
+3. I want to keep encouraging fellow #sg_latin members @susyjam, @Ricardo Pretelt, @Fustincho, @Dani Montes, @Gabriela Urquieta, @Antonio and @Casimiro.Rocha to keep posting their progress on the challenge and keep the work going!
+---